0kaptn0/data-analyst/README.md

 Plotly: For creating interactive visualizations.
 Pandas: For data manipulation and analysis.
 Airline Dataset: Data sourced from U.S. Department of Transportation.

+#to run the project install the required packeges,run the #pip install pandas dash numpy in the terminal